 Being a melting pot of history, art, and technology, Bangalore has a diverse range of museums and galleries.
 Of these, the HAL Aerospace Museum is a one-of-its-kind tourist attraction that deserves a special place in your itinerary.
 For starters, it has earned the honor of being the first aerospace museum in the country.
 With a fine collection of aircraft, prototypes, engine models, photographs, and other unique exhibits, the museum takes you through the origins, growth, and achievements of India’s aviation sector.
 The museum complex also has simulator rides, gardens, play areas, and other attractions to make your visit a memorable one.
-All in all, it is one of the best infotainment places in Bangalore and arrests the attention of kids and adults in equal measures.
+All in all, it is one of the best infotainment places to visit in Bangalore and arrests the attention of kids and adults in equal measures.

 If you are an aviation enthusiast, don’t miss out on visiting this unique museum in the City of Gardens.
 Given below is a comprehensive account of the HAL Aerospace Museum including its timings, entry fee, major exhibits, attractions, nearby tourist places, and more.